Offline Multi-agent Reinforcement Learning via Sequential Score Decomposition: Details about Practical Algorithm

 Considering the instability of the diffusion model near the initial and terminal times, we truncate the time range as $t\sim \mathcal{U}(0.02, 0.98)$.
 Therefore, we can derive the practical gradients for optimizing the objective as

-Compared to the naive score decomposition methods BRPO-IGO, the main improvement is replacing the biased score regularization with sequential decomposed score.
-It strongly guarantees the policy update directions and coordination among all agents' gradients.
+Compared to the naive score decomposition methods BRPO-CTDE, the main improvement is replacing the biased score regularization with sequential decomposed score.
+It strongly promotes the policy update directions and coordination among all agents' gradients.